esa-tu-darmstadt/graphene/README.md

 runtime.loadAndRunEngine(engine);
 ```

+## Host Memory
+Altough symbolically executed, the DSL is designed to be used as if it were directly executed.
+This presents a particular challenge when dealing with memory transfers between the host and the IPU.
+Data can only be transferred to the IPU after the full graph has been compiled and is loaded onto the IPU.
+Thus, when memory is copied from host to the IPU (i.e. `HostValue::copyToTile`), the data is stored in the `Runtime` and copied to the IPU after the graph is compiled and loaded.

 ## Matrices
 Matrices in tile memory or host memory are represented by the `Matrix` or `HostMatrix` classes respectively.
 A `HostMatrix` can be constructed from a COO matrix triplet, or by loading a matrix from a matrix market file.
 The `HostMatrix` can be copied to the tile memory using the `copyToTile` method.

-Internally, only a custom CRS format is currently supported.
+At this point only a custom CRS format is currently supported.
 The custom CRS format uses a dense vector for the diagonal values.

 ## Solvers
 Graphene provides a number of solvers for linear systems of equations: